Yarm Flood Alleviation Scheme

 A project to replace the flood gates in Yarm started in 2017, with 30 flood gates being installed by April 2018.
 Unfortunately, the flood gates that were installed in 2017 are deteriorating and are challenging for our staff to operate.
 Whilst the existing flood gates can and will continue to be operated in the short term to protect Yarm, our assessments concluded that new and improved flood gates are required, providing Yarm with a greater level of flood resilience.

-Works to install the new flood gates and flood wall improvements began in January 2024 and completion is expected in autumn 2024.
+Works to install the new flood gates and flood wall improvements began in January 2024 and completion is expected in spring 2025.

 Why your views matter